Quantum resolution limit of long-baseline imaging using distributed entanglement: Introduction

 \section{Introduction}

 In recent years, novel techniques inspired by quantum information theory have emerged in the field of super-resolution imaging, a field of study aimed at increasing the resolution of an imaging system by overcoming the Rayleigh criterion present in diffraction-limited systems, described in~\cite{LordRayleigh1879}.
-One very promising technique in this regard is spatial-mode demultiplexing (SPADE), which involves spatial mode sorting of the light entering the imaging system.
-The light is thus measured in a nontrivial spatial mode basis instead of direct detection of its raw intensity profile on a standard imaging screen, which amounts to measuring the incoming photons in the position (or a `pixel mode') basis.
-This approach has received considerable attention in recent years following Tsang {\em et al.}'s seminal paper on the problem of estimating the separation between two equally bright incoherent point sources~\cite{Tsang2016b}.
-Using the classical and quantum Cram\'er-Rao bounds, they show that while this problem suffers from Rayleigh's curse when direct detection is employed, a measurement in the image-plane Hermite-Gauss (HG) basis when we have a Gaussian point spread function (PSF), can bypass this limit and attain the optimal estimation precision allowed by the laws of physics which is given by the so-called quantum Fisher Information (QFI).
-This result was generalized to arbitrary aperture shapes by Kerviche \textit{et al.}~\cite{kerviche2017} and Rehacek \textit{et al.}~\cite{Rehacek2016} who independently showed that an optimal SPADE basis for the two equally bright point separation problem can be generated by taking derivatives of increasing orders of the point spread function (PSF) and then performing a Gram-Schmidt orthogonalization process.
-This yields the sinc-bessel modes for a hard aperture in one dimension.
+One very promising technique in this regard is spatial-mode demultiplexing (SPADE), which involves spatial mode sorting of the light entering the imaging system prior to detection.
+The information-bearing light is thus measured in a nontrivial spatial mode basis instead of direct detection of its raw intensity profile on a standard imaging screen that amounts to measuring the incoming photons in the position (or a `pixel mode') basis.
+This approach has received considerable attention in recent years following Tsang {\em et al.}'s seminal paper on the problem of estimating the separation between two equally bright incoherent point sources~\cite{Tsang2016b}, at the ultimate precision allowed for by quantum estimation theory.
+Using the classical and quantum Cram\'er-Rao bounds, they show that while this problem suffers from Rayleigh's curse when direct detection is employed, a measurement in the image-plane Hermite-Gauss (HG) basis when we have a Gaussian point spread function (PSF), can bypass this limit and attain the optimal estimation precision allowed by the laws of physics, which is given by the so-called quantum Fisher Information (QFI).
+This result was generalized to arbitrary aperture shapes by Kerviche \textit{et al.}~\cite{kerviche2017} and Rehacek \textit{et al.}~\cite{Rehacek2016} who independently showed that an optimal SPADE basis for the two equally bright point separation problem can be generated by taking derivatives of increasing orders of the point spread function (PSF) and then performing a Gram-Schmidt orthogonalization process---henceforth termed the PSF-adapted (PAD) basis spatial mode basis.
+The PAD basis for a hard-aperture pupil in one dimension comprise of the Sinc-Bessel modes, for example.
 More theory on this has been developed in~\cite{Tsang2016b, Ang2016, tsang2017,Tsang2019,Prasad2018}, such as extending this to two and three dimensions.
 Other works have considered estimation of multiple parameters in a scene~\cite{Prasad2019,Rehacek2017b,rehacek2018,Prasad_2020,Bisketzi2019}, size estimation of extended objects~\cite{Zachary2019, Prasad2020B}, moment estimation of arbitrary scenes~\cite{Tsang2019,Tsang2019a,Zhou2019}, object discrimination~\cite{Lu2018,Huang2021,Grace2021c}, adaptively estimating the locations and brightnesses of several point sources of light~\cite{Bao2021,Matlin2022,Lee2022}, finding the precise location of an extended object or an array of point sources~\cite{Sajjad2021}, or estimating different parameters in two stages such as first finding the centroid (i.e., average position) and then the separation between two points~\cite{Tsang2016b, Grace2020c}.